paritytech/parity-processbot/README.md

 - `bot compare substrate`: see a diff between current branch's Substrate version and the latest Polkadot release's Substrate version.
 - `bot rebase`: create a merge commit from origin/master into the PR.
-- `bot burnin`: build and deploy the PR for a burn-in test.

 Note: The commands will only work if you are a member of the organization where this bot is installed.
 Organization membership is always gotten fresh from the